 Fire safety education meetings for all students living in on-campus student housing and all employees that have any association with on-campus student housing are held at the beginning of each semester.
 These programs are designed to: familiarize everyone with the fire safety system in each housing facility, train everyone on the procedures to be followed in case there is a fire and distribute information on the university's fire safety policies.
-Everyone is also provided with maps of each on-campus student housing facility that illustrate evacuation routes and fire alarm equipment locations.
 During these meetings, trainers emphasize that participating in fire drills is mandatory.
 Students with disabilities are given the option to have a "buddy" assigned to them.
 Fire safety education and training programs are taught by local fire authorities or the Fire Marshal.